yaser2us/dynamo/README.md

 ***wow! we are almost there*** :wink:

 ## Managed Callbacks
 *dynamo* can call any callback functions from inside the element for better code structure, clean code and best practice.

-Other form generators, they generate elements only and submit button is needed to be implemented seperatly.
+Other form generators, they generate elements only, submit button is needed to be implemented seperatly as static code.

 In *dynamo*, also you can apply same approach, however, button can be part of element array.
 Threfore we need to pass callback function such as below example.